Single Window facility for accepting applications and the fees under RTI

 The official language implementation and monitoring the use of Hindi in official dealings are done by the Official Language Implementation Cell (OLIC).

-The Institute has three regional centres and seven research centres undertaking location specific research.
+The Institute has four Regional Centres and seven Regional Stations undertaking location specific research.

 (A) Regional Centres